-Financial Information
+Item 18 - Financial Information

-We do not require or solicit prepayment of more than \$1,200 in fees per client, six months or more in advance.
-Therefore, we are not required to include a balance sheet for our most recent fiscal year with this Brochure Appendix.
-We are not subject to a financial condition that is reasonably likely to impair our ability to meet contractual commitments to clients.
+This Item 18 is not applicable to Investment Partners' brochure.
+Investment Partners does not require or solicit prepayment of more than \$1,200 in fees per client, six months or more in advance.
+Therefore, we are not required to include a balance sheet for its most recent fiscal year.
+We are not subject to a financial condition that is reasonably likely to impair our ability to meet contractual commitments to you.
 Finally, we have not been the subject of a bankruptcy petition at any time.